freckle/guides/haskell-style.md

 - This gives us a chance to see just how much time we've saved by automating what used to be a (possibly tenuous) negotiated consensus

+## Whitespace

+- Prefer two space indentation

+  Exceptions include anything automated (e.g. de-dented `where`) and the leading tabs required in `Makefile`s.

+- No trailing whitespace

+  No extra spaces at the end of lines, and no extra lines at the end of the file (files should end with exactly one newline).

 ## Line Length

 **Automated**.